Your complete guide to the SkyTeam alliance

 Using frequent flyer points for flights across SkyTeam

-As always, this is subject to availability, and the number of points or miles needed will depend on your frequent flyer program, when and where you're travelling, in which cabin, and with which airline.
+Redeeming points in exchange for reward flights is, as always, subject to availability.
+The exact number of points or miles required also depends on your native frequent flyer program, when and where you’re travelling, the cabin, and the airline.

-It's important to realise that you may not always be able to book your preferred flight using miles, as airlines decide whether or not miles can be spent on each flight, based on the expected load of fare-paying passengers.
+It’s important to note you may not always be able to book your preferred flight using miles, as airlines choose whether or not miles can be spent on each flight, based on factors such as the expected load of fare-paying passengers.

-It's fair to say that you'll have a much better chance of spending your miles when hoping to travel on off-peak times or on less popular routes, rather than in the middle of busy school holiday periods: but, that may still be possible.
+With this in mind, it’s fair to say you’ll have a much better chance of spending miles on travel in off-peak times and on less popular routes, rather than key destinations in the middle of school holidays.
+That said, you may get lucky.

 Upgrading flights with frequent flyer points across SkyTeam

-Unlike Star Alliance, SkyTeam doesn't operated a unified, alliance-wide upgrade system for travellers hoping to use their SkyTeam miles from one member airline to upgrade a flight operated by another SkyTeam airline.
+Unlike Star Alliance, SkyTeam doesn’t operate a unified alliance-wide upgrade system for travellers hoping to use SkyTeam miles from one member airline to upgrade on another.

-Various SkyTeam airlines do maintain direct partnerships between themselves, making upgrades the subject of those direct partnerships, rather than being under alliance-wide standards.
+Various SkyTeam airlines do maintain direct partnerships between themselves, making upgrades a subject of those direct partnerships, rather than being under alliance-wide benefits.

-To see whether the miles you've earned can be used to upgrade your flight, check with the airline that operates your frequent flyer program.
+To see whether the miles you’ve earned can be used to upgrade your next flight, check with the airline operating your frequent flyer program.

 Where are the SkyTeam branded lounges?

-In some airports, the SkyTeam alliance operates its own-brand SkyTeam Lounges – separate to those operated by a particular SkyTeam member airline.
+In some airports, SkyTeam Aliance operates its own-brand SkyTeam Lounges – separate to those operated by a particular SkyTeam member airline.

 Where a SkyTeam Lounge exists, it is normally shared between a number of member airlines.
 SkyTeam Lounges are most commonly found in airports popular with its member airlines, but where a member airline is not itself based.